-16.1 BDT will post all input and output documents (e.g. contributions, draft Recommendations, liaison statements and reports) as soon as electronic versions of these documents are available.
+4.4.1 BDT will post all input and output documents (e.g. contributions, draft Recommendations, liaison statements and reports) as soon as electronic versions of these documents are available.

-16.2 A website dedicated to the study groups and their relevant groups shall be constantly updated to include all input and output documents as well as information related to each of the meetings.
-While the website of the study groups shall be in six languages, those of specific meetings shall be in the languages of the meeting concerned as per § 10.5.
+4.4.2 A website dedicated to the study groups and their relevant groups, containing a description of working methods and procedures, information on activities, results of studies, reports of the ITU-D SG and other documentation, shall be constantly updated to include all input and output documents as well as information related to each of the meetings.
+It shall be organized in such a way that it is easy to find and obtain relevant information.
+While the website of the study groups shall be in six languages, those of specific meetings shall be in the languages of the meeting concerned as per § 3.8.5.

-16.3 It must be ensured that the website dedicated to the study groups is available in the six languages of the Union on an equal footing and constantly updated.

-16.4 The website shall enable users of the TIES system to have real-time access to temporary and draft documents.
+4.4.3 The website shall enable users of the TIES system to have real-time access to temporary and draft documents.

-17 Presentation of contributions
+4.5 Presentation of contributions

-17.1 Contributions for action shall be relevant to the Question or the subject under discussion as agreed by the chairman, the rapporteur for the Question, the coordinator of the study group and the author.
-Contributions must be clear and concise.
+4.5.1 Contributions for action shall be relevant to the Question or the subject under discussion as agreed by the chairman of a study group or working party, the rapporteur for the Question, the coordinator of the study group and the author.
+Contributions shall be clear and concise.
 Documents that are not directly related to the Questions under study should not be submitted.

-17.2 Articles that have been or are to be published in the press should not be submitted to ITU-D, unless they relate directly to Questions under study, and in this case should be fully attributed to their source, including, if possible, the relevant webpage address.
+4.5.2 Articles that have been or are to be published in the press should not be submitted to ITU-D, unless they relate directly to Questions under study, and in this case should be fully attributed to their source, including, if possible, the relevant webpage address.